The Theory of Producing

 This gives the well-known large "condensate heat loss" in the steam system,

-quite noisy led into the condensate line and back to the tanks where is
+quite noisy led into the condensate line and back to the atmospheric tank where is

-This loss of flash steam also represents physical and expensive loss of the feed water
+This mass loss of flash steam also represents corresponding physical and expensive loss of the feed water

 content, which then requires

-constant amount fresh and pre-treated make-up feed water to the circuit.
+constant amount of fresh and pre-treated make-up feed water added to the circuit.
 The higher

 pressure is, the higher the heat loss becomes (equals higher demand for expensive new